 The District retained the services of the Rural Community Assistance Corporation (RCAC) to finalize the Wastewater Rate Study to evaluate the existing needs and future needs of the sewer system, both on an infrastructure level and financial level.
-With greater income from the adopted sewer rate tax, the District became better equipped to perform necessary repairs, developments and expansions of the sewer and treatment systems.
+With greater income from the adopted sewer rate fee, the District became better equipped to perform necessary repairs, developments and expansions of the sewer and treatment systems.

 The PER was finalized in September 2023 upon the District's determination of the Selected Construction Project.
 With an improved financial outlook stemming from the increase in user fees, the District was also empowered to begin the process of applying for grants to fund the preferred capital improvements.

 The Clean Water State Revolving Fund (CWSRF) is a federal-state partnership program designed to provide financial assistance for clean water infrastructure projects.
 It offers low-interest loans and grants to eligible entities like the SCSD, with the goal of improving water quality and environmental protection.

-RCAC will provide the staff time, expertise and technical assistance to research and write grant applications on behalf of the District.
-This application will provide a detailed project proposal, outlining the scope, objectives, and expected outcomes of the wastewater system project.
-The grant application will also outline how the district intends to manage and maintain the project after completion.
+RCAC provided staff time, expertise and technical assistance to research and write grant applications on behalf of the District.
+The application provided a detailed project proposal, outlining the scope, objectives, and expected outcomes of the wastewater system project.
+The grant application also outlined how the District intends to manage and maintain the project after completion.
 This may include budget projections, rate increase plans, and strategies for covering ongoing operational costs.

-RCAC will ensure that the grant application adheres to all program requirements and guidelines set forth by the CWSRF.
-Through collaboration between relevant agencies, stakeholders and the District, the grant application will be submitted to secure necessary funding to advance the Selected Construction Project.
+RCAC ensured that the grant application adhere to all program requirements and guidelines set forth by CWSRF.
+Through collaboration between relevant agencies, stakeholders and the District, the grant application submitted may secure necessary funding to advance the Selected Construction Project.

 Upon completion of the Rate Study, finalization of the PER and adoption of the Prop 218 rate increase, the District was given the opportunity to demonstrate their ability to continue providing wastewater services through the Municipal Services Review.
-This involves the preparation of the Service Area Plan (SAP), which also includes mitigation strategies to prevent future violations and ensure compliance with federal, state and local standards.
+This involves the preparation of the Service Area Plan (SAP), which also includes mitigation strategies to prevent future violations and ensure compliance with federal, state, and local standards.